RayMoz/training-bookinfo/README.md

 The problem with the MySQL monitoring is in our case, that it is not using the standard root login but has actually a password assigned.
 No problem, we can configure the agent with the MySQL credentials in the *configuration.yaml* file.
 But, wait a second, the agent is running in a container.
 How can I edit the file?
 We actually can not edit the standard configuration.yaml.
-But we can pass a credential file via a volume mount during container startup.
+But we can copy a configuration file via `docker cp` to the running container.
+Or use a volume mount during container startup, but that requires a complete container restart.
-Here is the content of the file, let's call it *configuration-mysql.yqml*
+Here is the content of the file, let's call it *configuration-mysql.yaml*

 ```yaml
 # Mysql